Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

-\EBL \ifincludeFile Consider a bag containing $n$ balls, of which $m$ are red and $n-m$ are black Let $k$ participants ($1 < k \leq m < n$) each draw one ball without replacement.
+\EBL \ifincludeFile Consider a bag containing $n$ balls, of which $m$ are red and $n-m$ are black.
+Let $k$ participants ($1 < k \leq m < n$) each draw one ball without replacement.
 We distinguish two sampling scenarios: \textit{simultaneous sampling}, where all $k$ participants reach into the bag concurrently, and \textit{sequential sampling}, where participants draw one after another according to a predetermined order.

 Classical probability theory establishes that each participant's marginal probability of drawing a red ball is $m/n$ in both scenarios.
-For simultaneous sampling, this is due to the constrained, non-repetitive random distribution; for sequential sampling, it follows from Bayes' theorem.
+For simultaneous sampling, this follows from combinatorial uniformity; for sequential sampling, it follows from the chain rule of conditional probability.

-The $\bOIE$ framework reveals that this equivalence of outcomes arises despite fundamentally distinct algebraic architectures: simultaneous sampling corresponds to Complete Sequential Addition ($\oplus$) with its single-orbit permutation equivalence, while sequential sampling corresponds to Complete Sequential Multiplication ($\otimes$) with its strict sequential ordering and potentially multiple orbital equivalence classes.
+The $\bOIE$ framework reveals that this equivalence of outcomes arises despite fundamentally distinct algebraic architectures: simultaneous sampling corresponds to $\oplus|_{\alpha}^{\beta}$ with its single-orbit permutational equivalence, while sequential sampling corresponds to $\otimes$ with its strict sequential ordering and potentially multiple orbital equivalence classes.
 The key insight is that although the algebraic paths differ, both operations project onto the same probability distribution in the observable outcome space.